 We also recommend you to check out these hotels.

 Grand Hotel Plaza a 5-star hotel near Spanish steps and Trevi Fountain.
 The hotel has a beautiful rooftop terrace, and you might not be able to use during winter, but if the weather is nice, you will have a beautiful view of the city.
 The hotel offers free Wi-Fi and breakfast for an extra charge.
 Check out prices and availability for Grand Hotel Plaza in Rome here.

 Hotel Locanda Cairoli is a 4-star hotel located in a Roman Jewish ghetto.
 The area is one of the hidden gems of Rome and is not only a cultural and religious experience but also a culinary.
 The hotel offers free Wi-Fi and breakfast for an extra charge.
-You will find all the attractions in a 10-28minutes walking distance from the hotel.
-Check our prices and availability for Hotel Locanda Cairoli in Rome here.
+You will find all the attractions in 10-20 minutes walking distance from the hotel.
+Check the prices and availability for Hotel Locanda Cairoli in Rome